Jon Gosselin Is Now Working As A Male Stripper

 — Jon Gosselin (@jgosselin10) March 23, 2017

-Jon Gosselin reportedly confirmed his involvement with the show, and says it’s been a great time for him to be apart of something, calling the experience a “blessing.”
+Jon Gosselin reportedly confirmed his involvement with the show, saying it’s been a great time for him to be apart of something.
+He referred to the experience a “blessing.”

 “I’m an integral part of the show.
 Being part of something is a blessing.
 Since I joined Senate DJ I’ve felt like I belong to something and I’m not just out there on my own — I feel as if I’m part of a fraternity or brotherhood.”

-In the past, Jon Gosselin has revealed that when he divorced Kate Gosselin he lost nearly everything.
+In the past, Jon Gosselin has revealed that when he divorced Kate Gosselin, he lost nearly everything.
 Jon’s finances began to diminish, and he lost valuable time with his eight children.

 “I wouldn’t be here today if I would have made different choices.
 Who knows who I would have met?”
 Gosselin told In Touch Weekly Magazine.
 “I guess doing TV was the best and worst decision I made.
 There is good and bad with every decision.
 I love my kids and I am happy they are financially taken care of, but who knows what the aftermath of filming or being famous will affect them as young adults.”